IanGoodbody/ECE281_Lab5/README.md

 (Add entire screenshot of the waveform)

-Specifically analysis for each instruction is provided below.
+Specific analysis for each instruction is provided below.
 Note that the different periods for each instruction is a result of the multiple decode steps required by different instructions.

 (Add lots of pretty pictures)